How to Transfer Apple Music Songs to External Hard Drive

 A brilliant up to 10X conversion speed will cut off the costs of the time spent waiting.

 After the conversion is completed, the output folder will automatically open.
-Or you can find converted Apple Music songs by clicking "History" in the upper right corner.
+Or you can find converted Apple Music songs by clicking "Converted" on the left bar.
 Just open it, hover your mouse on the converted songs, and click the folder icon.

 You can’t miss NoteCable Atunes Music Converter, which can download Apple Music songs in different formats from the web player, and let you keep converted Apple Music songs forever.
 Just install NoteCable on your computer, then you can download the playlist, and transfer converted Apple Music songs to external hard drive.